zwpdbh/workflow_umbrella/README.md

   - In umbrella project, we couldn't run `mix phx.gen.release --docker` to generate Dockerfile for us.
     - Run `mix phx.gen.release --docker` in `apps/workflow_web` will generate files for `apps/workflow_web`.
     - We could use it as example.
 So, move the generated `Dockerfile` and `.dockerignore` into umbrella project root and modify them.
+  - In the root of project, run `docker build -t app-test-001 .` to build and tag the image.
+  - Test the image by
+    ```sh
+    docker run app-test-001
+    Usage: workflow_umbrella COMMAND [ARGS]

+    The known commands are:

+    start          Starts the system
+    start_iex      Starts the system with IEx attached
+    daemon         Starts the system as a daemon
+    daemon_iex     Starts the system as a daemon with IEx attached
+    eval "EXPR"    Executes the given expression on a new, non-booted system
+    rpc "EXPR"     Executes the given expression remotely on the running system
+    remote         Connects to the running system via a remote shell
+    restart        Restarts the running system via a remote command
+    stop           Stops the running system via a remote command
+    pid            Prints the operating system PID of the running system via a remote command
+    version        Prints the release name and version to be booted
+    ```

+    So, start it as
+    ```
+    docker run app-test-001 start
+    ERROR!
+Config provider Config.Reader failed with:
+    ** (RuntimeError) environment variable DATABASE_URL is missing.
+    For example: ecto://USER:PASS@HOST/DATABASE
+    ...
+    ```

+    The error is a good things which shows us we started our release.
+Now, we need to solve the problem: `environment variable DATABASE_URL is missing`.

 ## References